pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/lambda.md

 Except the `tags` field, all others are required fields for the deployment to run.

+The `role` value represents the service role (for your Lambda function to run), not for Piped agent to deploy your Lambda application.
+To be able to pull container images from AWS ECR, besides policies to run as usual, you need to add `Lambda.ElasticContainerRegistry` __read__ permission to your Lambda function service role.

 ## Quick sync

 By default, when the [pipeline](/docs/user-guide/configuration-reference/#lambda-application) was not specified, PipeCD triggers a quick sync deployment for the merged pull request.